Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 ## Deactivate definition

 Deactivate a definition if it is no longer needed.
-We recommend deactivating a no longer needed definition instead of deleting it.
+We recommend deactivating a definition that is no longer needed instead of deleting it.

 #### Prerequisites